That comfortable, glowing feeling after sex can be shattered by sudden bleeding.

 It May Not Be Serious

-Spots of blood could be the result of friction during sexual intercourse, such as that caused by inadequate lubrication or not enough foreplay.2 It could also be due to damage to the vagina, such as tears caused by childbirth.3 You may also suffer injury to the uterine lining during intercourse, especially if you’re taking oral contraceptives.2
+Spots of blood could be the result of friction during sex, such as that caused by inadequate lubrication or not enough foreplay.2 It could also be due to damage to the vagina, such as tears caused by childbirth.3 You may also suffer injury to the uterine lining during intercourse, especially if you’re taking oral contraceptives.2

 It may even mean that your period has arrived without you knowing.
 But if you’re postmenopausal, vaginal bleeding at any time must be evaluated.
 See your doctor to be sure that the cause of your vaginal bleeding isn’t something serious.4